AavHRF/Bloo/README.md

     - asyncpg
     - aiolimiter
     - openpyxl
+  - * for compatibility/ease of use reasons, [`requirements.txt`](requirements.txt) has been added for `pip -m venv` usage.
+While not encouraged compared to poetry, it is a viable option.
 - Run `./start.sh`.
 The tables should be automatically built from [tables.sql](tables.sql).

 You must supply a configuration file named `config.json` in the root folder of the repository once you have cloned it.
 It should look something like the following: